alfahami/bcertificate/README.md

     * **_networkDown.sh_** will bring down our network, thus stopping running docker containers.\
     Note: If you're restarting the netowrk, you'll probably want to manually remove the chaincode docker volumes as they'll create conflict. (`docker volumes prune` would remove all your docker volumes)

-    * **_javascript/_** is where we're going to *enroll ou admin*, *registrer our user* (so he/she can run transactions against the network by invoking the chaincode) and *querying the ledger* to get added certificates as we've deployed our chaincode while initializing it.\
+    * **_javascript/_** is where we're going to *enroll ou admin*, *registrer our user* (so one can run transactions against the network by invoking the chaincode) and *querying the ledger* to get added certificates as we've deployed our chaincode while initializing it.\
     Run `npm install` before using any scripts.

     * **_java/_** same as *javascript/*, contains our administration scripts.